Affiliate links on Android Authority may earn us a commission. Learn more.

 At 100W+ power levels, there's very little difference between wired and wireless charging times.

 By comparison, we calculated just a 4% average loss between the USB-C charging port and the phone’s battery.
 So 88W of that 92W peak wired power made it to the battery and the cell received about 39W for the bulk of its charging time, slightly higher than the power levels the battery saw while wireless charging.
 This helps to explain why wireless charging is slightly slower than its wired equivalent.

-Although wired charging won our race, we recorded only a minute or two between key milestones and even a full charge.
-Fast wireless charging is virtually every bit as good as wired charging, especially at these high power levels.
-The real trade-off isn’t speed but heat, which, as we know, isn’t great for the longevity of internal smartphone components, hence the inclusion of cooling fans in high power wireless charging stands like Honor’s 100W model.
+Although classic cables won our wired vs wireless charging race, we recorded only a minute or two between key milestones and even a full charge.
+Fast wireless charging is virtually every bit as good as the best wired wall chargers, especially at these high power levels.
+The real trade-off isn’t speed but heat, which, as we know, isn’t great for the longevity of internal smartphone components.
+Hence the inclusion of cooling fans in high-power wireless charging stands like HONOR’s 100W model.

 Would you be willing to ditch wires for super-fast wireless charging?
 Vote in our poll below.